aedart/scaffold/README.md

 [OK] Example Template completed
 ```

-In the directory that you are in, several directories has been created, a few static files have been copied into it and finally, some files have been generated based on your input.
+In the directory that you are in, several directories have been created, a few static files have been copied into it and finally, some files have been generated based on your input.

 -----------------------------
 ## Contribution